-Mound Laboratory played an important role in the U.S. nuclear weapons program.
-Originally established in Dayton, Ohio, in the summer of 1943, the first location was selected to produce large quantities of polonium.
-This role grew to include nuclear weapons component development and production, and such secondary missions as radioactive waste management and recovery, the use of radioactive materials for nonweapons purposes and the purification of nonradioactive isotopes for scientific and commercial research.
-This TBD contains supporting documentation to assist in the evaluation of worker dose from these processes, using the methodology in NIOSH implementation guides (NIOSH 2002a,b).
+The Mound Laboratory played an important role in the U.S. nuclear weapons program.
+Mound Laboratory activities were originally established in Dayton, Ohio, in the summer of 1943.
+The Monsanto Chemical Company operated the Dayton Laboratory at Units I, II, III, and IV.
+Of these, Units III and IV were created to produce large quantities of polonium.
+Operational experience at Units III and IV demonstrated the need for a specialized facility for polonium production and associated activities.
+This need led to the design and construction of the Mound Laboratory, initially known as Unit V of the Dayton Laboratory.
+The Mound Laboratory was initially occupied in 1948, and various research programs were begun; polonium production work was transferred to the new facility in 1949.
+The site's role grew to include nuclear weapons component development and production, and such secondary missions as radioactive waste management and recovery, the use of radioactive materials for nonweapons purposes and the purification of nonradioactive isotopes for scientific and commercial research.
+This TBD contains supporting documentation to assist in the evaluation of worker dose from these processes at the Mound Laboratory, using the methodology in NIOSH implementation guides (NIOSH 2002, 2007b).